 What is a Catastrophic Injury?

 Injuries that cause immense physical, emotional, or financial consequences for the victim can be classified as catastrophic.
-This is not a defined medical term but when injuries are life-changing a personal injury lawyer will often argue they are catastrophic.
-The victim of these life-altering injuries deserves high levels of compensation when his or her condition was caused by someone else.
+This is not a defined medical term but when injuries are life-changing our Ocean City personal injury lawyer will often argue they are catastrophic. the victim of these life-altering injuries deserves high levels of compensation when his or her condition was caused by someone else.
 There are some limitations including the amount of insurance available and Maryland’s cap on pain and suffering (non-economic) damages which is $860,000 for injuries.

 Common Catastrophic Injuries in Maryland Accidents